Aaron98990/ways-of-the-game/misconduct.md

 > - using offensive, insulting or abusive language and/or action(s)

-- aggressive and avoidable contact with an offical while dissenting
+- aggressive and avoidable contact with a match offical while dissenting that does not rise to violent conduct
   - [Abusive action.](https://youtu.be/CsXRRa6KUSQ?t=21)
 - intefering with the match offical from showing a card or writing or taking a match offical's equipment
   - [Interfering with showing the card.](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135)
 - mobbing a match official - if three or more players are dissenting at the same time and at close distance to a match offical (mobbing) - send one of them off
   - [Writeup ](/mobbing)
-- an abusive gesture made without touching another person (e.g. middle finger, banging a fist into an open palm, waving fists, deliberately revealing genitals, [bras d'honneur](https://en.m.wikipedia.org/wiki/Bras_d%27honneur), staring someone done when inches from them)
+- an abusive gesture made without touching another person (e.g. middle finger, banging a fist into an open palm, deliberately revealing genitals or other private areas, [bras d'honneur](https://en.m.wikipedia.org/wiki/Bras_d%27honneur), staring someone done when inches from them)
 - Grabbing an someone's shirt and pulling them to your face is an abusive action.
   - [Abusive action.](https://youtu.be/2ybxt6CusMc?feature=shared&t=1130)
 - Standing on top of a player on the ground
   - [Abusive action](https://youtu.be/CP5o_bPAYrg?feature=shared&t=1411)
 - includes sexual physical actions towards another person that doesn't involve excessive force.
-This includes deliberately pulling an opponent's pants down, non-consensual slapping an opponent's butt, or non-consensual kissing an opponent
+This includes deliberately pulling an opponent's pants down, non-consensual slapping an opponent's butt, or non-consensual kissing an opponent (these may even be considered violent conduct)

 ### **Language**